mfreed7/declarative-shadow-dom/README.md

 }
 ```

-To polyfill declarative Shadow DOM, in the most typical use case of custom elements, something like this could be used (from @Rich-Harris [comment](https://github.com/whatwg/dom/issues/831#issuecomment-585372554)):
+To **make use of** declarative Shadow DOM, in the most typical use case of custom elements, something like this could be used (from @Rich-Harris [comment](https://github.com/whatwg/dom/issues/831#issuecomment-585372554)):

 ```html